MicrosoftDocs/well-architected/well-architected/operational-excellence/emergency-response.md

 ### Incident response plan

 The foundation of an emergency response strategy is an incident response plan.
-Like a disaster recovery plan, you need to clearly and thoroughly define roles, responsibilities, and procedures for an incident response plan.
+Like a disaster recovery plan, clearly and thoroughly define roles, responsibilities, and procedures for an incident response plan.
 The plan should be a version-controlled document that's subject to regular reviews that ensure it's up to date.

 Clearly define the following components in your plan: